For a more detailed list of Library Policies click on the links above.

 i) Attendance at the meetings is to be limited to 20 persons.

-iv) The kitchenette may be used for coffee and light refreshments.
-The person in charge must see that the room is left clean and furniture returned to its original placement.
+iii) The kitchenette may be used for coffee and light refreshments.
+The person in charge must see that the room is left clean, and furniture returned to its original placement.
 The Library reserves the right to assess a $25.00 cleaning or labor charge if necessary, to complete any cleanup.

-v) The person who signs the reservation form shall accept responsibility for the group for the repair and replacement of damaged facilities or missing equipment.
+iv) The person who receives confirmation from the Director shall accept responsibility for the group for the repair and replacement of damaged facilities or missing equipment.

-xi) Activities held during operating hours that involve singing or noise should be clearly advertised to let the public know when activities will be held.
-Outside of planned programing the Library will provide a quiet place for reading or studying.
+vii) Activities held during operating hours that involve singing or noise should be clearly advertised to let the public know when activities will be held.